korpsvart/TabMaker/readme.md

 Then it searches for new notes by calling "findNextPositions", which finds all possible frets to be played on the next string.
 Each valid position is added to the current voicing and "findNextPositions" is recursively called the on the updated voicing.

+### computeDistance

+This function computes the distance between the previous voicing and the current one:
+- for the first element of the sequence (no previous chords are present) simply returns the difference bewteen the number of strings and the length of the chord voicing.
+- for the other chords, it computes the total the distance (sum of the distances between each note of the actual and previous voicings) and a "penalty factor" (which is four times the number of unused strings).
+Then these two factors are summed and weighted by the number of strings used iin the voicing.

+The weighted result is needed to prioritize the choice of chords with a higher number of played notes.

 ### findNextPositions

 This function returns the next candidate note positions (on the next string), based on the following principles: